jankotek/mapdb/README.md

 * **SQL Like** - MapDB was developed as faster alternative to SQL engine.
 It has number of features which makes transition from rational database easier: secondary indexes/collections, autoincremental sequential ID, joints, triggers composite keys...

 * **Low disk-space usage** - MapDB has number of features (serialization, delta key packing...) to minimize disk used by its store.
-It also has very fast compression and custom sterilizers.
+It also has very fast compression and custom serializers.
 We take disk-usage seriously and do not waste single byte.

 * **Familiar** - In some way MapDB is just an alternative memory management model to Java Heap.
 If you are know Java concurrent  programming, you will find MapDB familiar.
 There is compare-and-swap (at store level), atomic variables, concurrent collections...
 In fact we discourage using transactions and recommend traditional concurrent programming instead.